 Setting the industry standard

 Universal Serial Bus (USB) is a set of connectivity specifications developed in collaboration with industry leaders.
-Originally released in 1995 at just 12 megabits per second (Mbps), USB allows easy, high-speed connections of peripherals to PCs that, once plugged in, configure automatically.
+Originally released in 1995 at just 12 Mbps, USB allows easy, high-speed connections of peripherals to PCs that, once plugged in, configure automatically.

-Today, with a run rate of 3 billion USB products shipped into the growing market every year, USB operates at up to five gigabits per second (Gbps) and is found in over ten billion PCs, consumer electronics, and mobile devices.
+Today, with a run rate of four billion USB products shipped into the growing market every year, USB operates at up to 10 Gbps and is found in over 15 billion PCs, consumer electronics, and mobile devices.

-Today, SuperSpeed USB 3.0 provides the highest standard in USB performance—up to 10 times faster than High-Speed USB 2.0, with a design data rate of five Gbps.
+Today, SuperSpeed USB 3.1 provides the highest standard in USB performance—up to 20 times faster than High-Speed USB 2.0, with a design data rate of 10 Gbps.
 In addition, SuperSpeed USB dramatically reduces the power necessary to transfer large amounts of data.

 This latest version of USB retains full backward compatibility with previous generations, so existing platforms and devices will plug-and-play equally well with newer platforms and devices that support SuperSpeed USB.

-Today, the USB-IF has over 700 member companies worldwide and its board of directors includes representatives from:
+Today, the USB-IF has over 750 member companies worldwide, and its board of directors includes representatives from: